developer-relations/Developer-Relations-Standards/README.md

+# Developer Relations Standards

-A collective attempt to define some standards for developer relations.
+This is a collective effort to establish some standards for developer relations.

-This is a work in progress.
-You might find things here that are unpolished or incomplete.
+_This is an evolving document.
+You might come across sections that are unpolished or incomplete._

-As demand for developer relations (devrel) grows, we're feeling the immaturity of this field.
-The role is not well defined.
-There's not an established career ladder.
-We don't have decades of precedent to reference.
-Put bluntly: we're making this shit up as we go along.
+As the demand for developer relations (devrel) increases, we're navigating through the growing pains of a relatively young field.
+The role itself lacks a clear definition, there's no established career path, and we don't have decades of history to guide us.
+To put it simply: we're figuring this out as we go along.

-This is a blessing and a curse.
-We're free to experiment and adapt, and that's a good thing.
-But there's also a lot of room for snake oil and bad incentives and "three marketing jobs in a trenchcoat (hoodie)", and that's not great.
+This brings both opportunities and challenges.
+On the bright side, we have the freedom to innovate and adapt, which is fantastic.
+However, it also opens the door to misleading practices and misguided incentives, which isn't ideal.

-So let's talk about devrel a bit.
-Not to stifle anyone's creativity or to try and fit the folks in this role into a tidy box, but to help create a shared understanding of what the value of devrel is, how it impacts businesses and communities, and what devrel should not be.
+Let's discuss devrel a bit more.
+Our goal is not to limit anyone's creativity or box people into rigid roles but to foster a shared understanding of the value devrel brings, its impact on businesses and communities, and what it should strive to avoid.